 With the proper planning, the HRER course curriculum is designed to allow full-time students the ability to complete the program in one academic year (fall, winter, spring, and summer).
 For those who need to, however, the program can be attended part time for up to five years.

 Financial aid is available through the Bursar’s Office.
 For more information, visit the Office of Financial Aid.
 The ELR Department also offers graduate assistantships.
 To be considered for an assistantship, please fill out and submit this form.
 It should also be noted that IUP tuition is very affordable.

 How do I register for my classes?

 Once you are officially admitted to the Graduate School, you will get registration instructions and a PIN.
-The registration process is completed online through URSA, the university’s online records and systems website.
-Dropping and adding classes is also done through URSA.
+The registration process is completed online through MyIUP, the university portal.
+Dropping and adding classes is also done through MyIUP.

 How large is the program?

-The ELR program has graduated over eight hundred students thus far.
-There are typically around fifty students taking classes each semester.
+The HRER program has graduated over 800 students thus far.
+There are typically around 50 students taking classes each semester.
 This makes for an excellent learning environment where class sizes are small and students all know the professors well.